 Getting Your Roof Repaired

 Hail damage is generally covered under a homeowner’s policy in the State of Florida.
 You must submit your claim in a timely manner and pay your standard deductible.
-A good roofing company knows what your insurance company requires.
-They should work with you to be sure you get what you need from your claim.
 Also, know that a claim, like one for hail damage, often does not cause an increase in your insurance rates, as it is weather damage and not caused by your negligence.
 If you suspect roof damage, SunFlo offers a Free Roof Evaluation, and if you call soon, we’re also offering a Free Wind Mitigation, that could save you hundreds on your Homeowners Insurance.
 Call Us today.